InjectiveLabs/injective-lists/ts-scripts/tokens/README.md

 ### Cw20 token

-These are cw20 wasm smart contract tokens, it’s denom have the following format `inj…`
+These are cw20 wasm smart contract tokens, it’s denom has the following format `inj…`

 Created with the following characteristics: